jfran35-coder/Unit-2/README.md

 # Unit 2: Data Visualization

-This repository, or "repo", contains two graded assignments you will complete by midnight on 1/31:
+This repository, or "repo", contains two graded assignments you will complete by 5pm on 9/24:

 Lab 2: Plastic Waste